umakiyer/surfs_up/README.md

 ## Determine the Summary Statistics for December
 * Wrote a query to retrieve all the temperature in the month of  December.
 * Filtered it by date from Measurement table.
-* Coverted the December temperatures to a list.
+* Converted the December temperatures to a list.

 ![image]( IMAGES/dec_temp.PNG)